autowarefoundation/autoware.universe/design/Perception/TrafficLightRecognition/Classification/Classification.md

 =====
 ## Use Cases and Requirements
 Classification in Traffic Light Recognition is required for usecases involved with traffic light:
-* Passing intersection when traffic light is greed
+* Passing the intersection when traffic light is greed
-* Stopping intersection when traffic sinal is red
+* Stopping at the intersection when traffic signal is red

 For the details about related requirements, please refer to the [document for Perception stack](/design/Perception/Perception.md).

 ## Role

 Classification module recognizes traffic signal status.
 Unique signal types are handled in LampState.msg definition.

 ## Input